Arthurzyang/seichi-junrei-eki-finder-py3/README.md

-# SeichiJunrei Eki Finder 圣地巡礼公共交通车站搜索器
+# English - SeichiJunrei Eki Finder

-# English

 This is a Python script that retrieves landmark information for anime pilgrimage sites based on the Bangumi work ID through the Anitabi APIs.
 It then uses the Overpass APIs to search for the nearest railway (tram/subway) station to each landmark, with a default initial search radius of 1 kilometer and a maximum search radius of 4 kilometers.
 It calculates the distance between the landmark and the station and counts the number of landmarks associated with each station.